 During the prototyping phase, you will work on specifics like:

-• Market risk research: It’s important to analyze any potential risks associated with the production of your product before it’s physically created.
-This will prevent the product launch from being derailed later on.
-It will also ensure you communicate risks to the team by documenting them in a risk register
+Market risk research: Before you physically create your new product, analyze any potential risks associated with its production.
+This will shield the product launch from future setbacks.
+It will also ensure you communicate risks to the team by documenting them in a risk register.

-• Development strategy: Next, you can begin working through your development plan.
+Development strategy: Next, you can begin working through your development plan.
 In other words, know how you’ll be assigning tasks and the timeline of these tasks.
-One way you can plan tasks and estimate timeline is by using the critical path method
+One way you can plan tasks and estimate timelines is by using the critical path method.

-• MVP: The final outcome of the prototyping stage is a minimum viable product.
+MVP: The final outcome of the prototyping stage is a minimum viable product.
 Think of your MVP as a product that has the features necessary to go to launch with and nothing above what’s necessary for it to function.
-For example, an MVP bike would include a frame, wheels, and a seat, but wouldn’t contain a basket or bell.
+For example, an MVP bike would include a frame, wheels, and a seat but wouldn’t contain a basket or bell.
 Creating an MVP can help your team execute the product launch quicker than building all the desired features, which can drag launch timelines out.
-Desired features can be added down the road when bandwidth is available.
+You can add desired features later when bandwidth becomes available.

 Now it’s time to begin designing the product for market launch.